Conversational Ecommerce Chatbot: 5 Use Cases [Examples]

 What is conversational commerce?

 Conversational commerce is a way to generate new leads by various means of communication.
-Very often it means purchasing via text and bypassing websites entirely.
+Very often, it means purchasing via text and bypassing an ecommerce website entirely.

 This approach is used by many brands and retailers in order to add a more human element to their online marketing strategies.
-The size of your company or store doesn’t matter - conversational commerce works for everyone.
+The size of your company or store doesn’t matter - commerce based on conversation works for everyone.

 The core of conversational e-commerce is interaction with customers.
-It brings a human factor while shopping online.
-The aim of conversational commerce is to build a bridge between online shoppers and shop assistants by chats, live video, or text.
-Conversational commerce aims to create interactions similar to those that are had in actual stores.
+Its aim is to build a bridge between online shoppers and shop assistants by chats, live video, or text.
+What’s more, the primary goal of commerce based on a conversation is to create interactions similar to those that are had in actual stores.

 That kind of commerce gives the opportunity for retailers to offer better e-commerce solutions and unique offers.